 - Tax benefits: New tax residents can take advantage of special tax regimes.

-The Italian Digital Nomad Visa is only available to highly specialized workers whose careers require or exceed the listed requirements, including jobs that require post-secondary degrees or at least three years of professional training or experience.
+The Italian Digital Nomad Visa is for highly skilled professionals whose jobs require a post-secondary degree or at least three years of training or experience.

 - Be a non-EU or non-EEA national.